Skip to main content

 The Warrior Bride

 Kelwa/Kailwa is a small village situated around two hours away from Chittorgarh and an hour from Lake Pichola.
 It was mainly inhabited by the Rathores and ruled by the Chundawat clan, who were once the rulers of Mewar.
-One chief of Kelwa, was Rawat Sihaji Singh Chundawat.
+One chief of Kelwa was Rawat Sihaji Singh Chundawat.
 He was a very close ally of Rana Sanga.
-His son Jaga Singhji too died fighting for Rana Udai Singhji in one war with the Afghans in 1555 AD.
-Kelwa’s heir was the minor child of Jaga Singhji and his widow Sajjan Bai Songara Chauhan.
+His son Jaga Singhji also died fighting for Rana Udai Singhji in one war with the Afghans in 1555 AD.
+Kelwa’s heir was the minor child of Jaga Singhji and his widow, Sajjan Bai Songara Chauhan.
 Being from the clan of the Chauhan Rajputs, she was a warrior at heart.
-From the early age of about four, her only son was brought up under his uncle Naga Singhji, to fight for his motherland and serve it like all other Mewaris.
+From the early age of about four, her only son was brought up under his uncle Naga Singhji to fight for his motherland and serve it like all other Mewaris.

 Fatta here was learning warrior skills not only from the Rajgurus but from Kunwar Pratap himself, who was impressed with the boy’s ideology.
 Needless to say, both shared the same short name “Fatta” amongst kin as well.
-Around fifteen years of age, in 1565 A.D.
-Fatta was ready to take over the responsibilities that once belonged to his father.
-But he had in mind, that there might be something bigger waiting for him.
+Around fifteen years of age, in 1565 A.D., Fatta was ready to take over the responsibilities that once belonged to his father.
+But he had in mind that there might be something bigger waiting for him.

 Needless to say, Rana Udai Singhji knew the situation and impending danger and spent about two years looking for allies who would join Mewar with their troops at Chittorgarh.
-Rao Surjan Singh of Bundi and Rajkumar Shallavan of Gwalior were the first kins to respond, as the sons-in-law of the Rana of Mewar, followed by the sixteen Rawats of Mewar, including close kins like the Rathores of Badnore (Meera Bai’s nephew Jaimal) the Punwars of Bijolia(Kunwarani Ajabdeh Baisa’s father) and the Songaras of Jallore (Maharani Jaivanta Bai’s kins).
+Rao Surjan Singh of Bundi and Rajkumar Shallavan of Gwalior were the first kins to respond, as the sons-in-law of the Rana of Mewar, followed by the sixteen Rawats of Mewar, including close kins like the Rathores of Badnore (Meera Bai’s nephew Jaimal), the Punwars of Bijolia(Kunwarani Ajabdeh Baisa’s father) and the Songaras of Jallore (Maharani Jaivanta Bai’s kins).

 In October 1567, while returning from Saurashtra, Akbar surprised his troops by stopping at the foothills of Chittorgarh.
 An impending doom was about to happen.
-Rana Udai Singh, upon hearing this, gave the “adhipatya” or ultimate power of the fort, to the competent Senapatis, Fatta Sisodia, a mere seventeen-year-old, and Raja Jaimal Rathore of Badnore.
+Rana Udai Singh, upon hearing this, gave the “adhipatya” or ultimate power of the fort to the competent Senapatis, Fatta Sisodia, a mere seventeen-year-old, and Raja Jaimal Rathore of Badnore.
 Many folklores suggest Jaimal too was young, but not a teen like Fatta.

 Here begins our tale in this historic setting!

-Jiwa Bai Solanki had stepped into the Senapati Mahal, Chittorgarh which was now home to Fatta since he was designated in charge of the fort by Ranaji.
+Jiwa Bai Solanki had stepped into the Senapati Mahal, Chittorgarh, which was now home to Fatta since he was designated in charge of the fort by Ranaji.
 As per the norms, before taking on any designation, a Rajput man was to be married.
 Her father was happy to marry her to one of Mewar’s bravest.
-She in turn was in awe of him being compared to Kunwar Pratap for his skills.
+She, in turn, was in awe of him being compared to Kunwar Pratap for his skills.
 A warrior herself, Jiwa was always someone who looked for brave souls.

-Fatta had remembered Kunwar Pratap’s words “Always look for a mirror to your soul and you will be happy” when he had reluctantly agreed to this quick union needed to resume his duties, officially.
-The Chundawats had served the Ranas of Mewar for ages and he was not going to let his ancestors down.
-Jiwa’s father mentioned her warrior skills to him more than once and he nodded politely.
-Each Rajputani was brought up with self-defence skills, she was no different.
+Fatta had remembered Kunwar Pratap’s words, “Always look for a mirror to your soul, and you will be happy, when he had reluctantly agreed to this quick union needed to resume his duties, officially.
+The Chundawats had served the Ranas of Mewar for ages, and he was not going to let his ancestors down.
+Jiwa’s father mentioned her warrior skills to him more than once, and he nodded politely.
+Each Rajputani was brought up with self-defence skills; she was no different.
 He had thought.

-On the wedding night, his new bride surprised him with the question “Do we have much time?”
+On the wedding night, his new bride surprised him with the question, “Do we have much time?”

 He had stared at her bridal finery and smiling face as she repeated the question.